byWulf/apitk-header-bundle/README.md

  */
  ```
  A notice is displayed inside the swagger documentation and a new response header `x-api-deprecated-removed-at: 2018-10-09` will be sent to the client.

+If you want to hide a certain endpoint from the docs, use the `hideFromDocs=true` parameter in the `Deprecated` annotation.
+The corresponding action then will not be shown.